The advanced maths premium is funding for additional students studying specified level 3 maths qualifications.

 |AMP allocation year (2020 to 2021||2019 to 2020 R04 (ILR)/autumn 2019 School census||2019 to 2020 or 2020 to 2021|

 |AMP allocation year (2021 to 2022)||2020 to 2021 R04 (ILR)/autumn 2020 School census||2020 to 2021 or 2021 to 2022|

 Each year we will review the operation of the premium and may change it depending on usage, experience and costs.
 We anticipate that the baseline will remain the same throughout the 3 years.

-For any new school, college or other provider including those that do not have student numbers in academic years 2015 to 2016 and 2016 to 2017, the national average of students studying qualifications that attract the premium for their type of provider will be used to determine the baseline.
-Further information will follow on this.
+For any new school, college or other provider, including those that do not have student numbers in academic years 2015 to 2016 and 2016 to 2017, the national average of students studying qualifications that attract the premium for their type of provider will be used to determine the baseline.

 Attaching a premium to a particular subject area is a new approach and one that will need to be monitored carefully to ensure that the quality of maths provision is as high as students deserve.
 Our netting off process will ensure only genuine increases in level 3 maths participation attracts the premium and we will monitor behaviour at provider level to indicate adverse behaviour and may follow up where data gives us cause for concern.